silviagiadapiol/hangman/README.md

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, attempts
+    - Parameters: user_name, category_1_animals_2_food_3_jobs
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Attempts must be less then 11.
+Category must be chosen between 1(animals), 2(food) or 3(jobs) - will raise a NotFoundException if not.
     Also adds a task to a task queue to update the average moves remaining for active games.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'